 The impact of nesting cormorants on plant and arthropod diversity

-Seabirds can strongly affect several major factors correlated with species diversity by concentrating marine nutrients on their nesting islands and by physically disturbing island vegetation.
+Seabirds can strongly affect major factors correlated with species diversity – primary productivity, heterogeneity, and disturbance – on their nesting islands through the concentration of marine nutrients and physical disturbing island vegetation.
 In this study, we investigated the effects of nesting cormorants on the abundance, species richness, and composition of plants and arthropods (Coleoptera, Heteroptera, Araneae, and Chironomidae) on islands in Stockholm archipelago, Sweden.
-Nesting cormorants negatively affected plant species richness and vegetation cover and that changed plant species composition.
-The effect of nesting cormorants on island arthropods varied between feeding groups and sampling methods.
-Most orders did not change in abundance or species richness but some, such as coleopterans and spiders changed in species composition.
-Herbivorous coleopterans were generally negatively affected by cormorants whereas fungivorous species and scavengers were generally positively affected.
-In structural equation modeling we found that the effect of cormorants was sometimes direct, such as on scavengers, but many effects on island consumers were mediated by changes in vegetation caused by cormorant presence.
-Overall, arthropod communities were highly dissimilar between cormorant and reference islands, and we therefore conclude that nesting cormorants not only affect the diversity of their nesting islands but also of the archipelago as a whole.
-The total diversity in the archipelago may increase through regional increased habitat heterogeneity and by adding species which are favored by seabirds (e.g. scavenging and fungivorous coleopterans).
+We found that cormorants had a negative effect on plant species richness and vegetation cover and that they changed plant species composition.
+Plant biomass showed no linear correlation with nest density when considering all islands studied, but was negatively correlated with nest density when considering only cormorant islands.
+The effect of nesting cormorants on island arthropods varied across feeding groups and sampling methods.
+Coleopterans and cursorial spiders responded with shifts in species richness and composition, and several coleopteran feeding groups and chironomids also changed in abundance.
+The abundance and species richness of saprophagous and fungivorous coleopterans were higher on active cormorant islands than on reference islands, while the abundance and species richness of herbivorous coleopterans and the species richness of cursorial spiders were negatively correlated with nest density.
+In structural equation modeling we found that some feeding groups were directly affected by nest density, but that many of the effects of seabirds on island consumers were mediated by changes in vegetation.
+We conclude that nesting cormorants affect the diversity of their nesting islands and the archipelago as a whole.
+Although cormorant colonies can decrease the species diversity of plants and some invertebrate groups on their nesting islands, the total diversity in the archipelago may increase through regional increased habitat heterogeneity and by adding species which are favored by seabirds (e.g., saprophagous and fungivorous coleopterans).